hiagop22/personal-website/README.md

-# Personal website using Angular and automatic deploy on AWS with terraform
+# Personal website using Angular and automatic deployment on AWS with terraform

 This repository demonstrates a simple project showcasing how I created my own site using Angular, HTML5, CSS3, SASS and made automatic deployment on AWS using [Terraform](https://www.terraform.io/).